ResearchSoftwareInstitute/greendatatranslator/RFC/README.md

-# DCPPC-DRAFT
-## Proposed DCPPC RFC Implementation Process
+# Proposed DCPPC RFC Implementation Process
 -----------

 The comments and suggestions in this document are being used to stage an RFC for the DCPPC RFC process itself.